Chris--A/BitBool/README.md

 ![C++98](https://img.shields.io/badge/C%2B%2B-98-yellow.svg) ![C++11](https://img.shields.io/badge/C%2B%2B-11-orange.svg)

 **Written by:** *Christopher Andrews.*
-**Licence:** *MIT*
+**Licence:** *MIT*<sup>[*](https://github.com/Chris--A/BitBool#licence-information)</sup>

 This class provides an efficient and easy to use method of dealing with bits.
 The library is infact a drop-in replacement for a `bool` array.
-However it has many more uses and is perfect for use on embedded systems where performance and efficiency matters.
+However, it has many more uses and is perfect for use on embedded systems or critical systems where performance and efficiency matters.

 ### Contents
 - [Installation](https://github.com/Chris--A/BitBool#installation)